This year we will commemorate 300 years since the construction of the building that became Fraunces Tavern!

 October 1, 2019

 Join Fraunces Tavern Museum & Restaurant for a grand 300th birthday celebration for Fraunces Tavern!
-There will be hours d’ouerves, drinks, a champagne toast, live 18th century music on genuine colonial instruments, and, of course, a birthday cake!
+There will be hors d’ouerves, drinks, a champagne toast, live 18th century music on genuine colonial instruments, and, of course, a birthday cake!

 This month, the Museum is partnering with The Center for Architecture for Archtober, NYC’s architecture and design month, featuring hundreds of events, tours, and exhibitions organized by more than 60 partners across the five boroughs during the month of October.
 Celebrate the Tavern’s 300th Anniversary this month with a brand new tour that takes a comprehensive look at the architectural and design history of 54 Pearl Street and it significance to the history of New York City over the last 300 years.